Aaronik/medical-api/README.md

 ## Development

 We use docker for development, so you'll need to have `docker` and `docker-compose` installed.
-You'll also need `npm` so you can install dependencies.
+You'll also need `npm` (v6.13.2 via node 12.13.1 ATTOW) so you can install dependencies.

 The first time you start developing on this app, run: